GitHub

-element, with additional custom styling and functionality.
-It cannot be used by itself and must be contained within a DaffFormFieldComponent.
+Input has the same functionality as a native HTML input element, with additional custom styling and functionality.
+It cannot be used by itself and must be contained within a form field.

-To use form field in a standalone component, import DaffInputComponent
+To use input in a standalone component, import DaffInputComponent directly into your custom component:

 import { DaffInputComponent } from '@daffodil/design/input';